SebastianoTaddei/UnixShellProgramming/README.md

 # Unix Shell Programming

-This repository holds the material for the seminar on `Unix Shell Programming` organized by the Department of Industrial Engineering of the University of Bologna.
+This repository holds the material for the seminar on `Unix Shell Programming` organized by the Department of Industrial Engineering of the University of Trento.
 Use this material to follow along with the seminar and to practice the concepts discussed.

 ## Pre-requisites